eghamat24/database-repository/Readme.md

 ### Options Explanation
 - `-f|--force`: Force commands to override existing files.
 - `-d|--delete`: Delete already created files.
-- `-k|--foreign-keys`: Try to detect foreign keys of table.
+- `-k|--foreign-keys`: Try to detect foreign keys of a table.
-- `-g|--add-to-git`: Add created files to git repository.
+- `-g|--add-to-git`: Add created files to the git repository.
 - `-a|--all-tables`: Use all existing tables.
 - `--table_names=`: Add table names, separate names with comma.
 - `--selected_db=` : Use between `Mysql`,`Redis`, If it does not send, the value will return from `config/repository.php`
-- `--strategy_name=` : add a trait to your redis repository based on the strategy you choose
+- `--strategy_name=` : add a trait to your Redis repository based on the strategy you choose

 Example 1.
-Create new Entity for a table named 'users'.
+Create a new Entity for a table named 'users'.
 ```bash
 php artisan repository:make-entity users
 ```

 Example 2.
-Create all necessary classes for two tables named 'users' and 'customers' with enabled foreign key option.
+Create all necessary classes for two tables named 'users' and 'customers' with an enabled foreign key option.
 ```bash
 php artisan repository:make-all --table_names=users,customers -k
 ```

 Example 3.
-Create all necessary classes for all tables with enabled foreign key option(this may be used for new projects).
+Create all necessary classes for all tables with an enabled foreign key option(this may be used for new projects).
 ```bash
 php artisan repository:make-all -a -k
 ```